Revolutionizing recovery with a clinical/social approach to sobriety!

-Lee manages the day to day resident operations within The Lazarus Project of Knoxville.
+Lee manages the housing staff and executes all resident operations within The Lazarus Project of Knoxville.
 He offers a unique contribution in guiding both staff and residents while on their path to sobriety, a contribution that originates from a historical struggle with addiction on a personal level.

 Lee genuinely understands the mental and emotional obstacles present in overcoming an addictive lifestyle and operates as a testament of success while willing to share his journey as a form of mentorship in efforts to provide support and corrective guidance when required.